 NDPA sounding phase and TF sounding phase are present in a TB sensing measurement exchange, the TF

 sounding phase shall start a SIFS after the NDPA sounding phase.

+The uplink power control, timing, and frequency synchronization requirements of unassociated STAs performing TB measurement instance shall follow the same rules as those of associated HE STAs.